Jebbly/jebbly.github.io/_posts/2022-08-11-adaptive-splitting.md

 description: The Cycles version of adaptive splitting.
 tags: path-tracing
 categories: gsoc-2022
+thumbnail: assets/img/blog/gsoc/splitting-fix.jpg
 ---

 **NOTE:** This branch has finally been merged into master (yay!).
 It seems like most of the work below was reverted due to its substantially larger overhead, but I'm leaving this post here because I still think it's an interesting idea to explore.

 As the algorithm has improved, we've found that the importance heuristic alone can only go so far.
 For example, here are some obvious artifacts in a test scene made by Alaska (special thanks for so much debugging help!):

-{% include figure.liquid loading="eager" path="assets/img/blog/06-no-splitting-issue.jpg" class="img-fluid rounded z-depth-1" description="Area Light Issue" %}
+{% include figure.liquid loading="eager" path="assets/img/blog/gsoc/no-splitting-issue.jpg" class="img-fluid rounded z-depth-1" description="Area Light Issue" %}

 Here, that dark region is where the importance heuristic thinks that the area light will be a heavy contributor, but it's actually cutoff already.
 It's especially extreme at low samples, but just in general, it's something we need to fix.